jadechoghari/CFM-101-Final-Team-Competition-Winning-Code-Repository/README.md

 **Our Achievement:**
 - We are proud to present our winning code that demonstrates our innovative drive and technical expertise in the fintech field.
+- Our code generated the best portfolio in all of CFM history.

 **Explore:**
 - Dive into our solutions, learn from our approach, and see how we tackled the complexities of fintech in this exciting competition.